-- 1. 11.1 First and foremost, parents are a key part of The Rise School team to ensure that each pupil makes progress in their learning, has aspirational goals and is able to overcome additional challenges as they arise. - 2.
-11.2 We welcome and encourage the participation of parents in The Rise School and appreciate their help and support. - 3.
-11.3 We believe in consulting and cooperating with parents in order to help all pupils to make optimum progress in all areas of their development.
+- 11.1 First and foremost, parents are a key part of The Rise School team to ensure that each pupil makes progress in their learning, has aspirational goals and is able to overcome additional challenges as they arise. - 11.2 We welcome and encourage the participation of parents in The Rise School and appreciate their help and support. - 11.3 We believe in consulting and cooperating with parents in order to help all pupils to make optimum progress in all areas of their development.
 We follow an 'open door' policy which means that parents can approach the school whenever they have a concern and time will be made for them.
-All parents know the staff who work with their children and school staff ensure to develop and maintain open communication and rapport with the families - 4.
-11.4 We value highly the contribution made by those governors and trustees who are parents, and we are grateful for the time and commitment that they give to the school. - 5.
-11.5 Opportunities will be provided for parents/carers to come and work with the teacher.
-'Parent Meet' provides social opportunities and sharing of The Rise Way. - 6.
-11.6 Where parents have difficulties in attending school meetings about their children we will make every effort to make alternative arrangements.
-The Rise School aims to ensure 100% parental/carer attendance and contribution to all educational meetings. - 7.
-11.7 There are formal opportunities for parents to meet with staff through the annual review processes and through termly progress review meetings.
-We will also operate
+All parents know the staff who work with their children and school staff ensure to develop and maintain open communication and rapport with the families. - 11.4 We value highly the contribution made by those governors and trustees who are parents, and we are grateful for the time and commitment that they give to the school. - 11.5 Opportunities will be provided for parents/carers to come and work with the teacher.
+'Parent Meet' provides social opportunities and sharing of The Rise Way. - 11.6 Where parents have difficulties in attending school meetings about their children we will make every effort to make alternative arrangements.
+The Rise School aims to ensure 100% parental/carer attendance and contribution to all educational meetings. - 11.7 There are formal opportunities for parents to meet with staff through the annual review processes and through termly progress review meetings.
+We will also operate home-school diaries or electronic contact systems (e.g. e-mail, text, Twitter) wherever parents find this helpful, and we are happy to use information & communication technology to keep in touch for example sharing resources, pictures and information, through maintaining an up to date website, and distributing our newsletters electronically.

-Policy Owner Headteacher of The Rise School Review Date: March 2020 Policy No. AaAST 117 Version No. 1.0
+Policy Owner Head of School Review Date: March 2024 Policy No. 117c Version No. 2.0

-- home-school diaries or electronic contact systems (e.g. e-mail, text, Twitter) wherever parents find this helpful, and we are happy to use information & communication technology to keep in touch for example sharing resources, pictures and information, through maintaining an up to date website, and distributing our newsletters electronically. - 8.
-11.8 We ensure that parents are aware of other services that they can access locally that support and provide information and advice either formally as part of the SEN code of practice and the local offer or informally from local groups. - 9.
-11.9 We strive to ensure that all information is provided to parents in a format that they can access and understand.
+- 11.8 We ensure that parents are aware of other services that they can access locally that support and provide information and advice either formally as part of the SEN code of practice and the local offer or informally from local groups. - 11.9 We strive to ensure that all information is provided to parents in a format that they can access and understand.
 We will do this by agreeing a communication charter with each of them and reviewing this annually.